Australian hip-hop

 Australian hip-hop traces its origins to the early 1980s and was initially largely inspired by hip-hop and other urban musical genres from the United States.
-As the form matured, Australian hip hop has become a commercially viable style of music that is no longer restricted to the creative underground, with artists such as Onefour, Hilltop Hoods, Kerser and Bliss n Eso and having achieved notable fame.
-Australian Hip-Hop is still primarily released through independent record labels, which are often owned and operated by the artists themselves.
-Despite its genesis as an offshoot of American hip-hop, Australian hip hop has developed a distinct personality that reflects its evolution as an Australian musical style.
+As the form matured, Australian hip-hop has become a commercially viable style of music that is no longer restricted to the creative underground, with artists such as ONEFOUR, Hilltop Hoods, Kerser and Bliss n Eso having achieved notable fame.
+Australian hip-hop is still primarily released through independent record labels, which are often owned and operated by the artists themselves.
+Despite its genesis as an offshoot of American hip-hop, Australian hip-hop has developed a distinct personality that reflects its evolution as an Australian musical style.
 Since the inception of the Australian hip-hop scene, Australian Aboriginals have played a prominent role.

 History

 Early years (1980s)

 In 1982, the music video for Malcolm McLaren's track, "Buffalo Gals", was shown on the Australian television music show Sound Unlimited.
 The music show was broadcast on Network Seven.
 The clip was staged in a Manhattan basketball court and featured images of graffiti and break dancers.
 The video left an impression on Australian teenagers, who began to copy the dancers' moves.

-The first Australian hip hop record released was "16 Tons" / "Humber Mania Time" by Mighty Big Crime via Virgin Records and Criteria Productions in 1987 (Catalogue number VOZC 026).
+The first Australian hip-hop record released was "16 Tons" / "Humber Mania Time" by Mighty Big Crime via Virgin Records and Criteria Productions in 1987 (Catalogue number VOZC 026).
 The Melbourne-based duo (Gumpy Phillips and Tricky J a.k.a.
 Justin Lodge) soon disbanded.
-In 1991, both were members of flower power group, Freaked Out Flower Children.
+In 1991, both were members of flower power group Freaked Out Flower Children.

-Gerry Bloustein wrote in the book Musical Visions that Blaze claimed the first "true hip hop" release was, "Combined Talent" / "My Destiny" in 1988 by Just Us (consisting of Maltese DJ Case and Mentor).
+Gerry Bloustein wrote in the book Musical Visions that Blaze claimed the first "true hip hop" release was "Combined Talent" / "My Destiny" in 1988 by Just Us (consisting of Maltese DJ Case and Mentor).

 In 1988, the first compilation of Australian rap, Down Under by Law (Virgin), was released.
 It included tracks by Westside Posse, Mighty Big Crime, Swoop, Sharline and Fly Girl 3.

-Two Western Australian hip hop bands, Def Threat and Gangstarr, both released recordings in 1987.
+Two Western Australian hip-hop bands, Def Threat and Gangstarr, (not related to American hip-hop duo Gang Starr) both released recordings in 1987.
 The Def Threat's EP, Girls Never learn, reached No. 4 in the WA Independent music charts.
-Def Threat played a number of gigs over the next 12 months, and then disbanded.
+Def Threat played a number of gigs over the next 12 months and then disbanded.
 Gangstarr survived for a few more years.